-Searching for sensory-based feeding products that encourage a child with autism to try new foods can be overwhelming for a parent or feeding therapist.
+Searching for sensory-based feeding products that encourage a child with autism to try new foods can be overwhelming.
 Luckily, silicone is one of the best sensory materials out there, and using dishware made from silicone can be a game changer at mealtime!
 In Part 1 of our blog series, we discussed how silicone is noiseless and odorless (perfect for kiddos with sensory processing challenges).
 In Part 2 of our series we explore three more ways silicone may help children with autism overcome selective eating.

 Silicone + Vision: Most of us want a meal to look visually appealing, especially when we are hungry.
 Kids want that too, and their idea of an alluring meal is something that is visually fun!
-In feeding therapy, I use my food art feeding technique, which quickly changes a monotonous mealtime to a fun eating adventure.
-Here is how you can too.
+In feeding therapy, I use my food art feeding technique, which quickly changes a monotonous meal to a fun eating adventure.

 - If you run out of ideas, check out the book Making Mealtime ezpz for food art inspiration.